4 YEAR APPRENTICESHIP

 Programme Structure:

-Practical Training (On-the-Job): This involves practical work experience with an employer, where apprentices gain skills and knowledge while being assessed on specific tasks.
+Practical Training (On-the-Job): This involves practical work experience with an employer, where apprentices gain skills and knowledge while working under the supervision of qualified engineers.

 Duration: